EvanA4/EvansTurtleLibrary/README.md

 # EvansTurtleTools
-Evan's Turtle Tools is a collection of programs to help with various mining, fuel collecting, and constructing tasks.
+Evan's Turtle Tools is a small collection of programs to help with various mining, fuel collecting, and constructing tasks.

 | Folder        | Description                          |
 | ------------- |--------------------------------------|